ark-network/arkdev.info/docs/quick-start/server.md

 ---
 This guide will walk you through the process of running and provisioning an Ark Server using Docker.

+If you don't have **Docker** or **Nigiri** installed and running, please refer back to the [requirements](requirements.md) page for instructions on how to install and set them up before proceeding with the steps mentioned above.

 ## Running the Ark Server

 ### 1. Download the Latest Docker Image